 Drainage Area A - Storm water runoff in the northwestern, western, and southern areas of the Facility is directed to eight catch basins and seven curb drains that discharge offsite.
-This drainage area receives runoff from container and chassis storage, equipment repair area, and vehicle parking.
+This drainage area receives runoff from container and chassis staging, equipment repair area, and vehicle parking.

 Drainage Area B - Storm water runoff in the northern area of the Facility is directed to a series of storm drains that discharge to Outfall 1.
-This drainage area receives runoff from auto ro-ro, fuel tank, hazmat cargo, LCL cargo, and the office.
+This drainage area receives runoff from auto ro-ro, fuel tank, hazmat staging, and LCL staging.

 Drainage Area C - Storm water runoff in the eastern and southeastern areas of the Facility is intended to be directed to a trench drain that transects the eastern portion in a generally north to south direction, that discharges to Outfalls 2 through 6.
-However, the storm water pools in three general locations because the trench drain is elevated due to the pier sinking and the storm water has nowhere to go.
-The majority of the storm water that goes into the trench drain comes from rainfall, not from surface runoff.
+However, the storm water pools in three general locations because the trench drain is elevated due to the pier sinking.
+The majority of the storm water that flows into the trench drain is the result of rainfall, not from surface runoff.
 The drainage area receives runoff from barge loading and unloading operations.

 During a measurable storm event, storm water samples are collected from the sample point, SD-17, a curb drain indicated on the site map.
-Because there is minimal if any discharge to Outfalls 1 through 6, this sample is most representative of the discharge from the Facility.
+Because there is minimal if any discharge to Outfalls 1 through 6, this sample point is most representative of the discharge from the Facility.